FabioSntos/FabioSntos/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I'm currently studying React.js and Node.js.\
 🌱 &nbsp;I'm a developer extremely concerned about user experience.\
 ✍️ &nbsp;In my free time, I like to play games and watch series.\
 💬 &nbsp;I'm available for work in the home office mode!.\